kaitsel/Ransomware-Response-Recovery/attack_phases.md

 - T1068 - Exploitation for Privilege Escalation
    - Software vulnerabilities are taken advantage of to achieve higher levels of access.
 - T1003.001 - LSASS Memory
+   - The Local Security Authority Subsystem Service is accessed, where data from a user login is stored.
+- T1555 - Credentials from Password Stores
+   - Mimikatz is manipulated to dump credentials for greater access to systems.
+- T1552.002 - Unsecured Credentials
+   - Insecurely stored passwords are searched through queries.

-### Privilege Escalation Vulnerabillity
+### Privilege Escalation Vulnerability

-- CVE-2023-366874 (7.8 score): A reporting service error occurs when it comes to privilege elevation, allowing malicious actors to increase their privilege in a system with no indication being made to other users, including admins of the server.
+- CVE-2023-366874 (7.8 score): In 2023, an exploitation was discovered in the privilege escalation reporting service.
+This allowed malicious actors to increase their access level in the system without raising any flags to other users, including the server administrators.
+This became a zero-day vulnerability and has been patched.
+However, it can still be used by those who have local access to the system, raising concerns for insider threats.

 ### Implementation